-This persona represents one type of story of a person who experiences homelessness.
-The golden rule of social services is to help people get housed, "Housing First".
-Once people are housed, they can get on their feet and put the pieces of the puzzle together.
+This persona below represents one story of a person who experiences homelessness.
+The golden rule of social services is to help people get housed, under the "Housing First" umbrella.
+Once people are housed, they can get on their feet and start to put the pieces of their puzzle together.

 What pain points need to be addressed?

-My interviews and work as the matcher and coordinator were key to understanding the enormity of this problem.
-In order to make this work, there we many pieces that needed to be put in place.
+My interviews and work as the housemate matcher were key to understanding the enormity of this problem.
+In order to make this work, there we many solutions that needed to be put in place.

 Mapping out the workflow at LAFH